jhu-ip/cs220-f25/assign/hw5.md

     that together" and decided that he might as we used to do -- it's nobby fun.
 I'll learn you."

 To summarize the algorithm: given some input text (e.g., the text of _Tom Sawyer_) and the level `k` of the desired analysis, we first process the input text and store the probabilities of every possible character that follows each `k`-length sequence encountered in the input text.
-Following this analysis, we can generate random text as follows: first, pick the first `k` letters from the input text to bootstrap the random text.
+Following this analysis, we can generate random text as follows: first, pick the first `k` letters from the input text to bootstrap the random text (**note: that the previous examples do not include this aspect.**)
 Then, repeatedly choose the next character by looking at the preceding `k` characters in the random text and selecting randomly given the probability information from the input text analysis.
 We can continue to select random characters in this way to generate as much output text as desired.